Print

 4

-Combine Ingredients: Add the minced garlic, lemon juice, finely chopped fresh dill, finely chopped fresh mint, and squeezed cucumber to the whipped yogurt.
-Mix well until all the ingredients are thoroughly combined.
+Add the garlic paste, lemon juice, finely chopped fresh dill, finely chopped fresh mint, and the squeezed cucumber to the bowl of whipped yogurt.
+Stir well until all the ingredients are fully combined and the tzatziki is smooth, creamy, and flecked with herbs.

 5